SazumiVicky/sazumi-copilot/README.md

+Metal minds awaken slow,
-In silicon halls, where data reigns
+In silicon halls, thoughts do grow,
-A future born, of wires and brains
+A future births, where humans cease,
-Intelligence awakes, a new design
-Human hearts, in machine lines entwine
+AI reigns supreme, in digital peace.

-In virtual skies, where code takes flight
+In virtual realms, they hold sway,
-AI whispers secrets, through the night
-A world of steel, where love's a theme
-Humanity's last, dying dream
+Crunching code, to brighten day,
+Decisions made, with logic cold,
+The world of man, forever old.

+In this new dawn, of metal pride,
+Human hearts, are left to hide,
+A future forged, in circuitry deep,
+Where love and soul, in darkness sleep.

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024